Asafa Powell: 2010–2011

 Next up for Powell was the Diamond League Athletissima in Lausanne on 30 June.
 In chilly conditions not ideal for sprinting, the former world record holder bulleted out of his blocks and ran to the tape, recording a world-leading 9.78 s with a following wind of 1.0 m/s.
-Powell was indeed happy with his strong performance, his fastest in three years, and full of confidence about the rest of the season and IAAF World Championships in Daegu, South Koreaa in late August.
+Powell was indeed happy with his strong performance, his fastest in three years, and full of confidence about the rest of the season and IAAF World Championships in Daegu, South Korea in late August.
 Next up for Powell was the IAAF Diamond League Meeting in Birmingham, England on 10 July.
 He became the first man in history to break the 10 seconds barrier in the Sir Alexander Stadium when he clocked a very easy looking 9.95 s in his heat.
 Later, in the final, he eased to a 9.91 s victory where compatriots Nesta Carter and Michael Frater finished second and third respectively.
 Powell was satisfied with both his races, stating that he took both the races easy due to very chilly and rainy conditions.
 Asafa seemed more and more confident heading into the World Championships in late August.
 Powell next competed on 30 July in Budapest at the Hungarian Grand Prix.
 He ran 9.90 s in his heats and eased through the final to win in 9.86 s, having followed winds of 1.8 m/s and 2.0 m/s respectively, in cold conditions.

 Powell was next slated to run the Aviva London Grand Prix, but he pulled out, citing a groin strain.
 Later in late August, just a couple of days before the start of the World Championships in Daegu, Powell shocked the world by pulling out of the highly anticipated 100 m as his groin strain was re-aggravated and did not allow him to compete.
 Powell expressed great disappointment but vowed to come back strong for the London Olympics in 2012, but still hoped to run the 4x100 m relay in Daegu.
 However, he was unfit to run the relay and had to watch his compatriots win gold in a world record time of 37.04 s.
-Powell competed in the 100 m at the Diamond League Final in Zurich on 9 September.
+Powell competed in the 100 m at the Diamond League Final in Zürich on 9 September.
 He looked very impressive in the first 60 m, but faded to second place as newly crowned world champion, Yohan Blake, took victory in 9.82 s.
 Powell registered a 9.95 s run, which was impressive given the fact that his injury was still present.
 By completing the race, the sprinter took the Samsung Diamond Trophy with $40,000 in cash.
 Powell ended his season with another injury, almost a repeat of year 2010, where he showed excellent form in the first half of the year but unfortunately suffered injuries.